o-vuong/Cleanit-cli/README.md

 ## How It Works

-1. The script first checks for loose files in the specified directory
+1. The script first checks for loose files in the specified directory.
 2. For each file:
    - Extracts the file extension
    - Creates a folder named after the extension (if it doesn't exist)
    - Moves the file into the corresponding folder
-3. Files without extensions are moved to an "others" folder
+3. Files without extensions are moved to an "others" folder.
-4. Provides a detailed summary of all operations
+4. Provides a detailed summary of all operations.

 ## Example Output